vuetifyjs/vue-cli-plugins/README.md

 Before installing the vuetify plugin, make sure to commit or stash your changes in case you need to revert

-To install and invoke the vuetify plugin...
+To install the vuetify plugin...
 ```
 vue add vuetify
 npm run serve